Guna1498/CogniDocAI/docs/client-brief.md

 ## What they want

-An internal chatbot — call it **Document Copilot** — where any Driftwood analyst can:
+An internal chatbot — call it **Document Copilot** — where any Ironridge analyst can:

-- Ask questions in plain English about any filing in Driftwood's curated corpus
+- Ask questions in plain English about any filing in Ironridge's curated corpus
 - Get a sourced answer that cites the specific filing and the specific page
 - Trust the answer enough to base downstream analysis on it
-- Use it from a browser, logged in with their Driftwood email address
+- Use it from a browser, logged in with their Ironridge email address
 - See their own past conversations

 ## Example analyst questions